CIS-566-Fall-2021/hw04-l-systems/README.md

 <p align="center">Sample generated tree.</p>

 ## Initial Process
-Like many of the things I've worked on, this tree is definitely lacking in artistic refinement.
-Looking at some of my classmates submissions is really eye-opening for me.
+~~Like many of the things I've worked on, this tree is definitely lacking in artistic refinement.
+Looking at some of my classmates submissions is really eye-opening for me.~~

-That being said, most of my focus went to the L-System itself in this assignment, with the idea of modeling a sort of "thorny"/"pine" looking tree without much regard to matching any real-life tree.
+Most of my focus went to the L-System itself in this assignment, with the idea of modeling a sort of "thorny"/"pine" looking tree without much regard to matching any real-life tree.
 I was aiming for "prickly, yet elegant" and to that end I believe I mostly succeeded.
 Kinda.